SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     msgstr "User settings (de)"
     ```

-2. Open the `index.ts` file and import the newly created file like so:
+2. Open the `index.ts` file and import the newly created file as shown in the example below:

     ```ts
     (...)